Events and risk: you are responsible for them

 How to Arrange Event Insurance in Practice

-There are three ways to arrange event insurance: through your own insurer (as an add-on to an existing policy), through a specialized event insurer, or through your event agency if it offers this service.
+There are three ways to arrange event insurance: through your own insurer as an add-on to your existing policy, or through a specialized event insurer that offers standalone policies for each event.
+Your event planning agency may also offer this service.

-Specialized event insurers in the Netherlands often offer standalone policies for individual events.
+Specialized event insurers in the Netherlands offer standalone policies on a per-event basis.
 You pay for the specific event, with coverage that begins on the day of setup and ends after takedown.
 The premium depends on the type of event, the number of participants, the duration, and the activities.
-For a standard business event with 200 to 500 attendees, expect an annual premium of €500 to €2,500 for a combined liability and cancellation policy.
+For a standard business event with 200 to 500 people, expect an annual premium of €500 to €2,500 for a combined liability and cancellation policy.

 Start as early as possible.
 Some insurers require that applications be submitted at least four to six weeks before the event date.
 For larger or higher-risk events, the quotation process may take longer.

-Save all insurance documents in your event file and make sure the venue manager, your event agency, and the crisis manager each have a copy of the relevant policies.
-That way, everyone knows what’s covered if something goes wrong.
+Save all insurance documents in your event file and make sure the venue manager, your event agency, and the emergency response coordinator each have a copy of the relevant policies.
+That way, everyone will know what’s covered if something goes wrong.

 How Live Impact Handles Insurance and Risks